 Recently I had the pleasure of enjoying dinner with dear friends.
-We started talking about my writing and I was reminded that I keep ignoring said friends when they encourage me to write again.
+We started talking about my writing and I was reminded that I keep ignoring said … Continue reading Time To Write Again.
+I Think.